 Once connected to a remote Android device through the representative console, you can chat with and support the customer, transfer files, and see Android device system information.
-On a Samsung or Dell Venue 8 or 10 Android device, view and control the remote device.
-On all other Android devices, co-browse web sites and view images, and when supporting those devices using Android 5.0 or above, use view-only screen sharing to more fully support your customer.
+If permission is granted by the customer, you can view and control the device.

 Chat with the Android User During a Session

-When typing in English, misspelled words will be underlined in red.
+When typing in English, misspelled words are underlined in red.
 Right-click to view spelling suggestions or to ignore that spelling for the current console login.

 Messages appear as plain text in the chat input area.
 You can add or edit BBCode tags within a message to add text formatting.
-Formatting will be applied once the message has been sent.
+Formatting is applied when the message is sent.

-Pushing a URL through the chat interface will automatically open the designated site.
-On a Samsung or Dell Venue 8 or 10 device, it will open in the default browser.
-On all other Android devices, it will open in the Web view of the BeyondTrust support client.
+Pushing a URL through the chat interface automatically opens the designated site.
+Depending on the device, the site opens in the default browser or the Web view of the BeyondTrust support client.
 In order to push a URL, the web address must be the only text in the field.

 At the bottom right of the session window is information about the remote system along with any other information the customer may have provided in the issue submission form.
 This can include the following:

 - Priority: The priority level (Low, Medium (default), or High) of the request, depending on the support issues defined by your BeyondTrust administrator.

 - Queue: The Personal queue of the representative who owns the session.